How Am I Doin'

 "How Am I Doin'" is a song co-written and recorded by American country music artist Dierks Bentley.
 It was released in May 2004 as the third and final single from his 2003 self-titled debut album.
-With a peak at number 4, this song became his second Top 5 hit on the U.S. Billboard Hot Country Songs chart that year.
-It also reached number 49 on the U.S. Billboard Hot 100.
+The song became his second Top 5 hit on the U.S. Billboard Hot Country Songs chart that year, reaching a peak of No. 4.
+It also reached No. 49 on the U.S. Billboard Hot 100.
 Bentley wrote this song with Writer X, a pseudonym of Jim Beavers.

 Content

 The song is an uptempo in which the narrator has just received a phone call from his ex-girlfriend.
 She asks him how he has been since she broke up with him and he responds by explaining why his life is better without her.

 Music video

 The music video was the third directed by Peter Zavadil, and the video co-stars Lauren Elaine reprising her role as "Becky" from "What Was I Thinkin'".

 The video starts out with the narrator stuck on the side of a road with the interstate highway in the background.
 The motorcycle he was riding has apparently broken down or run out of gas.
 The phone in the nearby phone booth can be faintly heard ringing.
 The narrator answers it and finds it's his ex-girlfriend calling.
 After being cordial at first, he hurriedly gets her off the phone because he really doesn't want to talk to her.
 It seems she says she loves him, to which he responds, "Whatever".

 As the main beat of the song begins, he takes a picture of her, looks at it for a moment while rubbing his eye (matched up with the lyric "I sometimes cry"), then throws it away on the side of the road.
 He examines the bike and then tosses the wallet he's carrying away as well.

 A group of girls in an off-road vehicle happen along and start chatting with the narrator.
 He eventually leaves with them (leaving the motorcycle where it is) and is taken into Las Vegas.
 They all get out in front of a casino (which appears to be the Binion's – the Horseshoe Casino – as it's the only Las Vegas casino with shoe in the name, which is visible).
 The girls then get back into their vehicle and leave the narrator at the casino.